Mental Preparedness and Go-To Workouts for Indoor Riding

 Your time spent indoors doesn’t have to be dull.
 If you take the time to prepare properly and get into the right mindset it can be an extremely fruitful part of your training.
 Identify your problem areas and use your indoor sessions as an opportunity to strengthen those areas, as well as further develop your strong suits.
 Having a few go-to workouts that you can adapt based on your fitness and available time make it that much easier to get in the work.
 The goal should always be to provide yourself with as few barriers as possible to completing your workout.
 By shifting your expectations and setting yourself up for success, this winter can be a season that leaves you with fitness gains and a new perspective on training indoors.

 Taylor Thomas is a dedicated endurance athlete with over a decade of experience as a competitive cyclist.
 He’s been involved in all facets of the sport, from working professionally with top brands like Trek and Specialized, founding race teams, organizing events, and personally competing at all levels.
 His racing background includes road, cyclocross, triathlon and ultra endurance events that push the body and mind to their limits.
 Taylor enjoys sharing what he’s learned as a pro mountain biker with his athletes to help them achieve their goals.
 As a USAC and Training Peaks Level 2 certified coach he’s gained not only the scientific knowledge, but the real world knowhow necessary to help athletes balance life and training.
-When he’s not on his bike he can be found on long trail runs or rock climbing in the mountains with his wife and dogs.

 You must be logged in to post a comment.